apedrodev1/JavaScript-Learning-HUB/QuickPrompt SignUp/README.md

 ## 🎯 **Start Registration**

-To start the registration process for the giveaway, there are **three buttons** available on the main page that will redirect you to the registration screen (**screenTwo**).
+To start the registration process for the giveaway, there are **three buttons** available on the main page that will redirect you to the registration screen [`screenGiveaway`](https://github.com/apedrodev1/JavaScript-Learning-HUB/blob/main/QuickPrompt%20SignUp/src/ux/giveaway_section/screenGiveaway.html).
 These buttons are intentionally placed in key sections of the website to make navigation easier for users.

 > ⚠️ **Important:** The order of the images below matches the order of the buttons in the HTML structure.